Flex Alert Issued For Wednesday To Relieve Strain On The State's Power Grid

 To prepare for the hotter indoor temperatures while taking action during a Flex Alert, officials encourage residents to precool their homes by setting it as low as 72 degrees.

-People are also encouraged to take care of chores and other activities using major appliances, including doing laundry, cooking and running the dishwasher.MORE NEWS: Biden Says Vaccine Mandate For Federal Workers Is 'Under Consideration'
+People are also encouraged to take care of chores and other activities using major appliances, including doing laundry, cooking and running the dishwasher.MORE NEWS: 'The Public Needs To Know': High Levels Of E. Coli Bacteria Found In Echo Park Lake

 Blinds and drapes should also be adjusted to cover windows in order to prevent homes from overheating.